eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 An important topic in SIMD vectorization is alignment of memory accesses, i.e. loads and stores.
 There is an impact on any form of vectorization, including auto-vectorization and explicit vectorization (e.g. with the Vector API).

+**Definition: Alignment**

+Given some `address` of a memory access, and some `alignment_size`, we say that the `address` is `alignment_size`-aligned if `address % alignment_size = 0`.
+If a `alignment_size` is not explicitly stated, we usually either refer to an access being aligned to the size of the access (4-byte `int` access with 4-byte alignment and 8-byte Object pointers with a 8-byte alignment).
+We can also talk about cacheline-alignment, usually referring to an `alignment_size = 64` bytes.
+Note that the alignment size is a power of 2, because all relevant sizes are powers of 2.

 **Some architectures allow only aligned access**

 Some architectures, and especially older ones, only allow aligned access.
 If the address is unaligned on such a platform, then one either gets an error
 (e.g. SIGBUS) or a wrong execution (e.g. address is truncated, and the access happens at an unexpected location).
+Some of these platforms have specific 4-byte or 8-byte alignment requirements, others only require that an access be aligned by the access size.

 This makes vectorization substantially more difficult.
 For program correctness, the compiler must be able to prove that the address is aligned, otherwise it cannot use vector instructions.
 Personally, I've had to spend quite a bit of time on re-thinking and